WF-Home/GitWorkshop-MergeRebase/README.md

 5. Create a pull request to merge the merge-main and merge-feature-2 branch.
 6. Review and merge your changes.
 7. Pull the changes on merge-main.
-8. Check out your commit history.
+8. Check out the commit history of your merge-main branch.

 9. Go back into your merge-main branch.
 10. Create a new branch named merge-feature-4.
 3. Create some commits on your merge-feature-3 and merge-feature-4 branch.